-Despite feeling like 2020 may never end, here we are just over a week away from welcoming a brand new year.
-And while many New Year's Eve events are still pressing forward, I've got a feeling many of us will be celebrating from the comfort of home this year.
+While many New Year's Eve events are full steam ahead this year, there's nothing wrong with celebrating from the comfort of home.
 Why not mark the occasion with an epic New Year's Eve bubbly tasting for two complete with bubbles, cheese and chocolate?

 If you've got kids at home, this is a fun date night you can enjoy on NYE after putting them to bed.
 Or, invite over another couple in your quarantine squad for a small celebration.